-The 16-type system asserts that our fundamental differences in thinking, making decisions, and organizing our lives can be understood by measuring our preferences in four key areas:
+Many researchers have set out to answer this question, but some of the most interesting studies have used the 16-type system developed by Isabel Briggs Myers to explore whether some personality types might be more compatible than others.
+For the uninitiated, Briggs Myers' theory proposes that our fundamental differences in thinking, making decisions, and organizing our lives can be understood by looking at our preferences in four key areas:

-Extraversion/Introversion: This dimension refers to where you focus attention and get your energy.
+- Extraversion/Introversion: This dimension refers to where you focus attention and get your energy.
 Extraverts are focused on the external world and other people, and are energized by external stimulation and interaction with others.
 Introverts are more focused on their internal world, thoughts, ideas, and feelings, and get energy from spending time in solitary activity or quiet reflection.

-Sensing/Intuition: This dimension refers to how you prefer to take in information.
+- Sensing/Intuition: This dimension refers to how you prefer to take in information.
 Sensors gather information in a very concrete, detail-oriented, and factual way.
 They tend to be practical and oriented to the present moment.
 Intuitives tend to be more abstract in their perceptions, and tend to think more about meaning, connections, and possibilities.
 Intuitives are often more imaginative than realistic.

-Thinking/Feeling: This dimension refers to how you prefer to make decisions.
+- Thinking/Feeling: This dimension refers to how you prefer to make decisions.
 Thinkers prefer decisions that are based on facts or data, and like to reason things out logically.
 Feelers prefer decisions that are consistent with their values and help to build harmonious relationships.

-Judging/Perceiving: This dimension refers to how you prefer to organize your life.
+- Judging/Perceiving: This dimension refers to how you prefer to organize your life.
 Judgers tend to prefer structure, schedules, and plans.
 They like clear expectations and feel accomplishment from completing tasks.
 Perceivers prefer an open-ended, spontaneous and flexible existence.
 They enjoy feeling that their options are open and that there are many possibilities available.

+Researching analyzing couples’ satisfaction have found that the most imporant factors associated with happy couples were those that we’ve known all along: good communication, common values and interests, and the ability to work out disagreements calmly and openly.
 But when researchers Barbara Barron-Tieger and Paul Tieger studied the personality type of several hundred couples, they found that the more type preferences a couple had in common, the more satisfied they were with their communication.

 While opposites may attract, it seems to be easier to maintain a relationship with someone who is similar to yourself.
 However, this does not mean that you must find your exact type in order to build a good relationship.
 In fact, the most common pairing is between two people with just two type preferences in common (for instance, ISTP with ESTJ).
 Researchers have also found that some type preferences are more important than others when determining compatibility, and that some types are especially likely to clash.

 In a 1981 study, researcher Ruth Sherman found that differences on the Extraversion/Introversion scale caused the most conflict in long-term relationships.
 In particular, combinations of Extraverted women with Introverted men caused frustration, perhaps because this dynamic goes against our traditional concept of the man being the more expressive and dominant partner.
-However, this effect was found in a study that is over 20 years old.
+However, this effect was found in a study that is nearly 40 years old.
 As we become more progressive in our relationships and more open to equality, differences in this preference area may become less important.

 The Sensing/Intuition scale seems to play a key role in attraction.
 Studies by Isabel Briggs Myers and others have found that people tend to be drawn to partners who share their preference on this scale.
 When couples have a Sensing or Intuitive preference in common, they will tend to view the world in a fundamentally similar way.
 Couples with the same preference on this scale may find it easier to understand each other, and are more likely to feel they are speaking the same language.